The Holy Spirit Is the Personal Presence of God Himself

 Sometimes not mentioned

 In the opening to 2 Corinthians, Paul mentions variants of “Jesus Christ” twice and God twice, but doesn’t refer to the Holy Spirit (1:1-2).
 However, in his conclusion, Paul says, “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all” (13:14).
-Here all three divine Persons – God, Jesus and the Spirit – are mentioned together.
-(We are assuming that Paul’s reference to “God” is not absolute, but that he uses the term relatively of the Person of the Father, something we cannot know for certain here.)
-In any case, we would be hard pressed regarding what conclusion to draw about the nature of God in general and the Holy Spirit in particular from Paul’s various references to God, to Jesus, to the Father and the Holy Spirit in these openings and closings of his two letters.
+Here all three divine Persons – God, Jesus and the Spirit – are mentioned together.2 We would be hard pressed regarding what conclusion to draw about the nature of God in general and the Holy Spirit in particular from Paul’s various references to God, to Jesus, to the Father and the Holy Spirit in the openings and closings of these two letters.

 We will now move from these superficial arguments based on formulas and isolated references to essential considerations about the work of the Holy Spirit as true God of true God.
-As we do so, we will have occasion to rely on the important work of Thomas Torrance in understanding the doctrine of the Trinity as he discusses it in his book The Christian Doctrine of God – One Being Three Persons.3
+As we do so, we will occasionally refer to the important work of Thomas Torrance in understanding the doctrine of the Trinity as he discusses it in his book The Christian Doctrine of God – One Being Three Persons.3

 Not prominently featured

 This kind of distinction vis-à-vis the Spirit is explained by the fact that the three Persons of the Godhead are distinct and they have distinct roles in the plan of salvation.
-We surmise from the revelation of the New Testament that the Holy Spirit is not sent to draw attention to himself, that is, to take center stage or to glorify himself.
+We conclude from the New Testament that the Holy Spirit is not sent to draw attention to himself, that is, to take center stage or to glorify himself.

 We see here that the Spirit is another Counselor, Paraclete or Helper who is sent by Christ to be with the church.
-The Spirit performs his own distinctive work in redemption in that he enlightens, transforms, guides and sanctifies those who are Christ’s.
-“It is not the function of the Spirit, then, to bear witness to himself in his distinctive personal Being, but to bear witness to Christ and glorify him as Lord and Savior,” writes Torrance.
+The Spirit performs his own distinctive work in redemption: he enlightens, transforms, guides and sanctifies the followers of Christ.
+“It is not the function of the Spirit, then, to bear witness to himself in his distinctive personal Being, but to bear witness to Christ and glorify him as Lord and Savior,” writes Torrance.4